FuelLabs/fuels-ts/apps/docs/src/guide/fuels-cli/commands.md

 npx fuels@{{fuels}} node
 ```

-Starts a short-lived `fuel-core` node, and a requires `fuels.config.ts` config file.
+Starts a short-lived `fuel-core` node and requires a `fuels.config.ts` config file.

 Generate one with [`fuels init`](#fuels-init):